valdewastaken/Covid-19_Moscow/README.md

 You need Yandex.maps API key to scratch coordinates.
 (Google API is possible, but works worse with Russian language)

+Also I do not know primary source of data and if it reliable or not!

 P.S. credits to @andriy-gazin